openbmc/docs/designs/bmc-health-monitor.md

 accomplished by both the producer and consumer.
 5) is up to the consumer.

-We realize there is some overlap between sensors and health monitoring in terms of design rationale and existing infrastructure, so we largely follow the sensor design rationale.
-There are also a few differences between sensors and metrics:
+We realize there is some overlap between sensors and health monitoring in terms of design rationale and existing infrastructure.
+But there are also quite a few differences between sensors and metrics:

 1. Sensor data originate from hardware, while most metrics may be obtained through software.
 For this reason, there may be more commonalities between